huggingface/evaluate/README.md

     </a>
 </p>

+> **Tip:** For more recent evaluation approaches, for example for evaluating LLMs, we recommend our newer and more actively maintained library [LightEval](https://github.com/huggingface/lighteval).

 🤗 Evaluate is a library that makes evaluating and comparing models and reporting their performance easier and more standardized.

 It currently contains: